RajThapa7/cloudfactory-frontend-assessment1/OUTPUT.md

 ### TagList

 1. Added TypeScript props interface

    - Issue: Props were untyped in original component and throwing type error
    - Fix: Defined `TagListProps` interface for `title` and `tags`

+2. Used semantic tags

+   - Issue: <div> tag was used to render the text
+   - Fix: Used <p> tag instead of <div> to render the text

+3. Added onChange and value props to the tag selector
+   - Issue: State handling missing in the TagList component
+   - Fix: handled state by adding onChange and value props to the TagList component